emberjs/rfcs/text/0000-guides-restructure.md

 #### Groupings

 Groupings are added for the benefit of new learners.
-It breaks up the content visually and gives them a clue about which sections to pay the most attention to.
+They break up the content visually and gives them a clue about which sections to pay the most attention to.

 Just because something is included in "Leveling up" does not automatically make it an "advanced" topic.
-The main logic for the division between "Fundamentals" and "Leveling up" is the following test: Can someone ignore this section and still use Ember effectively?
+The main logic for the division between "Fundamentals" and "Leveling up" are the following tests: Can someone ignore this section and still use Ember effectively?
 Can it be learned in any order if someone knows the basics?
 If so, it goes in "Leveling up."

-Another test is this: "Does someone need prior knowledge of another topic in order to understand this section?
-Which topic?"
-Topics that are important prior knowledge should generally go in "Fundamentals."
+As we look at each topic, we also ask: Does someone need prior knowledge of another topic in order to understand this section?
+Whatever those "prior knowledge" topics are, we add them as Fundamentals.

+#### Anatomy of an app

+The most common points of confusion for new devs have become things like “how does everything fit together?
+Why can't I call a sibling component's actions directly?”
+The faster we can get the “Mental Model” of Ember across, the better.
+The Super Rentals tutorial covers the bases well for using the CLI and adding basic interactions.
+Anecdotally, thanks to the Tutorial, it seems that the missing pieces in the guides are mostly architectural.
+"Anatomy of an app" is the main area of new content, where we attempt to give an overview of the topics a web developer has to care about, the parts of Ember that address them, and the file structure.
+Current Ember developers will reference this section while learning new features.

 #### Templates & Template helpers